yeeyeJiang/Datamining/README.md

-# Datamining
-Work for the course "Datamining"
+Work for the course "Datamining", taught by Marie Chavent, University of Bordeaux.